beginnerSC/beginnerSC.github.io/README.md

    * Internally it opens the link with nbgitpuller with a token
    * The advantage opening public projects with a token is that when pushing code change back to GitHub there is no need to type in ID and password
 * If Launch Empty, all input fields will be ignored
+* This launcher only pull repositories from this account because GitHub ID is hard coded in the url.
+If want to pull from other accounts, use [this launcher](https://yc14e.github.io/) instead